The Deer head Chihuahua is one of two commonly accepted types of the breed. It has a head shape similar to a deer or hound.

 Deer Head Chihuahua Temperament

-Like all dogs, deer head chihuahua temperament is determined by that of its parents and by the level of training.
+Like all dogs, deer head Chihuahua temperament is determined by that of its parents and by their level of training.

-Unfortunately, there’s a pervasive notion that small dogs and toy breeds don’t require the same training or socialization as large dogs.
-That’s patently false, and the cause for many poorly trained chihuahuas.
+Unfortunately, there’s a pervasive notion that small dogs and toy breeds don’t need the same training or socialization as large dogs.
+That’s false, and the cause for many poorly trained Chihuahuas.